Marigold 'Red Brocade'

 Tagetes patula

-Easy to grow and reliable in a wide range of conditions, this variety is particularly effective when planted en masse, where the rich colours create a bold display through the warmer months.
+As the flowers mature, they soften to warm burnt-orange shades, adding depth and interest to the display.
+Easy to grow and reliable, Red Brocade is particularly effective when planted en masse, where its rich colours create a bold statement through the warmer months.

 SEED COUNT: 125 approx